Case Report – Tooth-implant-supported Bridges as a Treatment Option

 Author: Dr Bernd Siewert

 Developmentsinthefieldofimplantsystems and materials have resulted in implant treatment being available to nearly all patients.
 Particularly in dentistry in the elderly and those withoutteeth,thereareprostheticimplanttreatmentconceptsavailablewhichareconvincingin their simplicity.
 However, in terms of the best possible retention of the existing anatomic structures, the strategic increase of pillars as a differential therapy to extraction needs to be considered in the treatment planning.
 In this respect, the tooth-implant-supported bridge is successfullyusedbymanytreatmentteams.The following article discusses advantages of this treatment type and, taking the example of a patient case, demonstrates the convincing possibilities of a relatively new frame material in prosthetics.Untilnow,metalalloysorzirconium oxide have been used predominantly for toothimplant-supported bridges.
 However, PEEK frames have recently started to be fabricated in CAD/CAM-assisted processes.
-The highly pure PEEK material Juvora Dental Disc (from Juvora Dental Ltd.) assuresthis process-optimised materialmachining and thereby the efficient fabrication of high-precision and tension-free tooth and/orimplant-supported restoration.
+The highly pure PEEK material Juvora Dental Disc (from Juvora Dental Ltd.) assuresthis process-optimized materialmachining and thereby the efficient fabrication of high-precision and tension-free tooth and/orimplant-supported restoration.

 Arguments for the tooth-implantsupported structure